 Proto void grspw_hw_support(void d, struct grspw_hw_sup hw) About Read hardware capabilities of GRSPW device and write them in an easy to use format described by the grspw_hw_sup data structure.
-The data structure is described by Table 13.7.
+The data structure is described by Table 13.8.
 Param d [IN] pointer Device identifier.
 Returned from grspw_open.
 Param hw [OUT] pointer Address to where the driver will write the hardware capabilities.
 Pointer must point to memory and be valid.
-Return None.
-Always success, input is not range checked.